Langerz82/roguequest/README.md

 * Various Armor slots now introduced instead of just one.
 * Various code re-factoring and bug fixes.

-23/10/2023 Version 0.74 Released.
-* Fixed a bunch of stability and gameplay bugs without hopefully creating new ones.
-* Achievements feature added.
-* Preliminary party system added.
-To create a party in chat enter /party [username], /leader [username], and you can leave the party in the menu >> social window.
-* Also improved some of the loading system, so it downloads and loads faster.
-For older users on Chrome press Ctrl+F5 to reload the cache.

-18/09/2023 - New Version.
-Various changes to re-factor of code, please report all bugs in Github issues, thanks.

-07/09/2023 - New version released.
-To play the latest version in chrome for existing users please press CTRL+F5 to reload the cache.
-If that does not work, click on chrome://settings/privacy, and select Clear Browsing Data, then tick ONLY Cached images and files then select Clear Data.

 Note - Report any bugs to the issue tracker here: https://github.com/Langerz82/retrorpgonline2-client/issues

 ![alt text](https://github.com/Langerz82/retrorpgonline2-client/blob/main/rro2-promo.png?raw=true)